nfl6fh/meal_selector/README.md

 A simple meal selector for the command line.

 When given calories and macros as input, it will return a list of meals that fit those macros.
 This is currently a work in progress, and is not yet complete.
-It will begin as a command line tool and eventually be turned into a web app.
-When I do turn this into a web app, I will also connect it to a database of meals instead of having the db within the repo.
+It is a command line tool and eventually will be turned into a web app.

 ## How to run